 Among the first “community investor” funds, PCG Loan Fund and PCG 2000 played a pioneering role in creating a market for community investments and helping other socially motivated investor pools get started.
 Partners was one of the first national intermediaries to focus on serving the nascent and emerging Community Development Financial Institutions (CDFI) industry.
 Today, many foundations, banks and other socially motivated investor funds have utilized Partners' blue print and incorporated similar types of community investments into their portfolios.

-In 2000, PCG was reorganized as an independent, tax-exempt nonprofit organization and in 2003 became a membership corporation.
-PCG is a U.S. Department of Treasury certified Community Development Financial Institution (CDFI).
+In 2000, Partners was reorganized as an independent, tax-exempt nonprofit organization and in 2003 became a membership corporation.
+Partners is a U.S. Department of Treasury certified Community Development Financial Institution (CDFI).
 We are taking a leadership role within the domestic Community Development Finance Industry by operating as a wholesale participation lender and creating a loan participation network.
 Our work is pioneering because it creates new tools for mission based lenders to manage liquidity, loan limits, and other balance sheet challenges that stymie the growth and impact capacity of the CDFI industry.
-Most importantly, PCG’s lending work brings more capital to communities that need it most.
-Through 2012 PCG has provided access to capital for over 100 organizations engaged in economic development.
+Most importantly, Partners' lending work brings more capital to communities that need it most.
+Through 2012 Partners has provided access to capital for over 100 organizations engaged in economic development.